faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 - RHEL-based servers

 ## Introduction
 The script is designed to ensure that all essential services and configurations on the Faveo-installed server are functioning correctly.
-It helps validate system components, identify configuration or connectivity issues, and maintain a stable and healthy Faveo Helpdesk environment and it will log the output to a file name **faveo-check.log** in the same directory where the script is present this file will be rotated every time the script is executed.
+It helps validate system components, identify configuration or connectivity issues, and maintain a stable and healthy Faveo Helpdesk environment and it will log the output to a file named **faveo-check.log** in the same directory where the script is present.
+This file will be rotated every time the script is executed.

 This script includes the following diagnostic checks: